zenika-open-source/open-source-white-paper/en/04-preparing-your-project-being-open-sourced.md

 A good addition to your code of conduct is an explanation about how you plan to enforce it.
 It's important to show that you take it seriously so everybody knows what action will be taken in case of a code of conduct violation.

-You should also clarify the way to report a violation, such as an email.
+You should also clarify the way to report a violation, such as through an email.

 The most famous code of conduct is [Contributor Covenant](https://www.contributor-covenant.org/).
 It is used by thousands of open source projects.
 If your project is on GitHub you can directly add Contributor Covenant or [Citizen Code of Conduct](http://citizencodeofconduct.org/) through your repository interface.
 You need to go to `Insights > Community > Code of conduct`, then by clicking on the Add button and choosing a code of conduct, it will create a commit for you.